semantico/labs/articles/_posts/2013-05-15-message-brokers.md

 ##### Topic
 ##### Non Persistent
-Apollo has much better consumer and producer rates than the rest, ActiveMQ second (e.g. : 1 topic, 10 consumers, 10 producers : Apollo 957,677 msg/second, ActiveMQ 353,283 msg/second, RabbitMQ 20997 msg/second, HornetQ 0msg/second)
+Apollo has much better consumer and producer rates than the rest, ActiveMQ second.
+(e.g. : 1 topic, 10 consumers, 10 producers : Apollo 957,677 msg/second, ActiveMQ 353,283 msg/second, RabbitMQ 20997 msg/second, HornetQ 0msg/second)
 ##### Persistent
 Apollo and ActiveMQ ahead of RabbitMQ and HornetMQ with increasing gap when number of producers is higher.
 ActiveMQ nearly as fast as Apollo.